AstraaDev/Fake-Verification-Bot/README.md

   [Discord] - This Bot is a Script Gathering for Windows systems written in Python.
 </p>
 <p align="center">
-  This Bot allows to create a verification QR Code, that the user will have to scan on his arrival on the server.
-Once scanned, you will get his information including his Token.
+  This Bot allows to create a verification QR Code, that the user will have to scan on their arrival on the server.
+Once scanned, you will get their information including their Token.
 </p>